razmi0/Dev-API-TP1/model/schema/readme.md

 ## Core

 Validators barrel file and some sorting functionnality with private constants.
-Schema use core to distribute the data to the validators.
+Schema extends core to distribute the data to the validators.

 ```mermaid
 flowchart RL